IBM-Cloud/assistant-shop.r/README.md

 2. Navigate to your application in the Bluemix dashboard.
 Click on the workflow service and copy the configuration information at the bottom of the page.
 Then go [here] [workflow_settings_url], ensure 'Workflow service 1' is chosen in the dropdown, and paste the configuration info into the corresponding textbox.
 A notification stating `Workflow settings successfully updated` should appear at the top of the screen.

 3. Go to [IBM Bluemix DevOps Services] [jazzhub_url] and create a new project.
-Give it a name, select 'Create a new repository', select 'Create a Git repo on Bluemix', and click **Create**.
+Name it 'assistant-shop-r-workflow', select 'Create a new repository', select 'Create a Git repo on Bluemix', and click **Create**.

 4. Once the project has been created, click **Edit Code** in the top-right.
 In the edit code perspective, click **File > New > File** and name it **productsWorkflow.jsflow**.

-5. Copy the following gist to this new file and save.
+5. Copy the following gist to this new file, change `appname` on line 13 to your app's host name and save.

 	<script src="https://gist.github.com/JakePeyser/9527612cf9b5d13e0400.js?file=productsWorkflow.jsflow"></script>